rahayuisna23/data_analytics_portofolio/README.md

 **Technology:** Python, matplotlib.pyplot, numpy, pandas, shap, sklearn.
 **Results:** result Based on the regression analysis it is found that the random forest model is the best model for predicting life expectancy because it has smaller MSE and MAE values.

-### Web Scraping for Self-Development Book List from Grobmart Website
+### Web Scraping for Self Development Book List from Grobmart Website
 **Code:** [`Web Scraping for Self-Development Book List from Grobmart Website.txt`](https://github.com/rahayuisna23/data_analytics_portofolio/blob/230298a56ef5cfdaabf0a790c8cfce440cbd12b7/Web%20Scraping%20for%20Self-Development%20Book%20List%20from%20Grobmart%20Website.txt)
 **Description:** This project involves web scraping Grobmart's website to create a table listing discounted self-development books.
 The table comprises book titles, original and discounted prices, discount percentage, and links to book descriptions.
 By automating the data collection process and presenting it in a structured table, the project demonstrates proficiency in web scraping techniques and data organization.
 The resulting table provides users with a comprehensive overview of discounted self-development books available on Grobmart, contributing to informed reading choices and efficient shopping decisions.
 **Skills:** web scraping, data processing.